-Brock Turner sex-assault victim Chanel Miller says she was 'shocked' by short sentence
+Brock Turner sex assault victim Chanel Miller says she was 'shocked' by short sentence

 The woman who was sexually assaulted by former Stanford University swimmer Brock Turner said she was “shocked” when she learned he had been sentenced to only six months in jail during a TV interview that aired Sunday.